Register company in Thailand: Introduction

 - The third way is through the Treaty of Amity which is only applicable for US Citizens.
 The Thai-US Treaty of Amity was established by the Thai Kingdom and the USA government to grant American business owners special privileges when setting up a company in Thailand.
 This includes full ownership of a company in Thailand.

 - Tetra Consultants will assist business owners to set up a company in Thailand.
+Before moving forward to register company in Thailand it is important for you to consider the myriads of business entities available to choose from.
 There are 4 main types of business entities you can consider.

 Private Limited Company